Warum Pflanzen glücklich machen. Die Psychologie dahinter

 🌵 Snake Plant (Sansevieria)

-🌴 Goldfruchtpalme (Dypsis)
+🌴 Golden Cane Palm (Dypsis)

 With its airy, tropical look, it brings holiday vibes into the living room.
-Its gently swaying fronds have a calming effect – like a small island in the hustle and bustle of everyday life.
+Its gently waving fronds have a calming effect – like a small island in the hustle and bustle of everyday life.

-🍀 Flamingo flower (Anthurium)
+🍀 Flamingo Flower (Anthurium)

 🍃 Dragon Tree (Dracaena)